-- Learners will have to purchase an A3 sketchbook at an approximate cost of £5.00 for their Year 10 coursework. - Learners will be expected to have a memory stick.
-This should have been bought for Year 9. - Learners will be expected to print off colour images of art work for their research into artists. - Learners will be expected have basic art equipment to use at home, such as water colours, colour pencils, chalk pastels.
-These should have been bought for Year 9.
-Art packs can be bought from school at an approximate cost of £23.00
+- Pupils will have to purchase x2 A3 sketchbook at an approximate cost of £9.80 (over the two years). - Pupils will be expected to have a memory stick. - Pupils will be expected to print off colour images of art work for their research into artists. - Pupils will be expected have basic art equipment to use at home, such as water colours, colour pencils, chalk pastels.
+A pupil art pack can be purchased through school at an approximate cost of £15.99.

-If any learner has difficulty with any of the above expectations, just let us know and we will support as best we can.
+If any pupil has difficulty with any of the above expectations, just let us know and we will support as best we can.

 Department ICT and Business

 Director of Faculty Mrs B Merritt

 Subject title Retail Business

 Examination board WJEC

 Qualification description/title Level 1/2 Award Retail Business

 Internet link WJEC Retail Business course information

-Summary of course
+0 0

 Content Covered: